 And with more advances in plant breeding, hydrangea selection has continued to expand to meet the still-growing demand for new plants.
 Now gardeners can choose from a wide array of reblooming mopheads, a variety of new flower color options, and a multitude of dwarf sun- or shade-loving hydrangeas, starting at 12 inches in height.

 It’s a great time to discover the versatility of this flexible shrub, or reacquaint yourself with a plant that you might have written off as old-fashioned or poor blooming.
 Make no mistake—today’s hydrangeas are versatile, dynamic, and easy to grow.

-While there are thousands of different hydrangeas and cultivated varieties, I’m going to talk about four main species and some of the varieties you may want to be on the lookout for: Hydrangea arborescens (smooth hydrangea), Hydrangea macrophylla (bigleaf hydrangea), Hydrangea paniculata (hydrangea paniculata), and Hydrangea quercifolia (oakleaf hydrangea).
+While there are thousands of different hydrangeas and cultivated varieties, I’m going to talk about four main species and some of the varieties you may want to be on the lookout for: Hydrangea arborescens (smooth hydrangea), H. macrophylla (bigleaf hydrangea), H. paniculata (panicle hydrangea), and H. quercifolia (oakleaf hydrangea).

 And while the different hydrangea species vary greatly, they all benefit from being planted in soil that is rich in organic matter and sited in a location with moist but well-drained soil.
 Adding compost or manure when planting will help with moisture retention, and, ironically, drainage.
 Despite its water-loving name, you don’t want your hydrangea to sit in soggy soil.